-An Exchange Traded Fund (ETF) is essentially a portfolio of stocks managed by an investment professional and bought and sold through a stockbroker.
+An Exchange Traded Fund (ETF) is essentially a portfolio of shares managed by an investment professional.
+Shares in an ETF can be bought and sold through a stockbroker just like shares in a company.

 Shares in an ETF are listed on stock exchanges, just like shares in individual companies.
 ETFs provide individual investors with an opportunity to buy a varied portfolio of stocks, in the same way as if they were dealing in a single listed share.

 For most investors, ETFs offer a lot more diversification than you’d ever hope to achieve by building your own portfolio of shares.